Gov. Mike Kehoe

 Justin Campbell

 Justin Campbell is the Regional Director for Young Life in the Mid-America Region.
 He has served in various leadership roles in Young Life for nearly 30 years working with adolescents and young adults.
-He has lead and supervised many full time staff as well as hundreds of volunteers of all ages.
+He has led and supervised many full time staff as well as hundreds of volunteers of all ages.
 Justin has spoken at many different types of events and conferences.
 He currently lives in Smithville, Missouri just north of Kansas City.
 He is married to Mellissa and they have one daughter Bella.

-Riley Thompson - Emcee
+Madyn Brown - Emcee

-Jack Casper - Emcee
+Ben Burgess - Emcee